how1219/Bookkeeping_Application/README.md

 - As a user, I want to be able to calculate my total spending and income amount.
 - As a user, I want to be able to categorize my spending.
 - As a user, I want to be able to display the date.
+- As a user, I want to be able to save my spending and income list.
+- As a user, I want to be able to load my saved spending and income list from file.